danhalliday/danhalliday.com/middleman/source/work/earsoft-audio-interactive-audio-player-app.html.md

 title: Interactive Audio Player App
 date: 2012-01-01

 summary: I designed and built a unique audio player app for EarSoft that tailors sound to the listener’s environment and mood.
-The visuals are based around clean typography and strong iconography, and the two-tone colour scheme is algorithmically generated based on a hue chosen by the user.

 skills:
   - Mobile